 The Bucket List, starring Morgan Freeman and Jack Nicholson, is the story of two terminally ill men who escape from a cancer ward and head off on a road trip with a wish list of to-dos before they “kick the bucket”.
 If you haven’t seen the movie, do yourself a favor.
 It’s enormously funny!
-Most of all, it’s a great pleasure to watch two, seasoned actors who have fine tuned their craft.
-Watching you get the idea that a detailed script would only get in the way.
+Most of all, it’s a great pleasure to watch two, seasoned actors who have fine-tuned their craft.

 Jesus also had a “Bucket List”.
 “I have brought you glory by completing the work you gave me to do.“ (John 17:4)“ Jesus’ work was not self-initiated.
 He was responding to the will and work of the Father.
 “I came down from heaven to do what God wants, NOT what I want.”
 (John 6:38) One word describes that which was in Jesus’ “Bucket”: MISSION!

 Prior to exiting the earthly stage, Jesus gave the eleven a bucket list of sorts.
 (Mind you, these were the last words to the disciples!
 Imagine all the things that Jesus COULD HAVE SAID!)
 The original Greek reads: “Going, Disciple, baptizing and teaching.”
 (Matthew 28:18-24) To clarify here’s an example: “Tune up the car; changing the oil, checking the plugs, replacing the distributor cap” Changing, checking, and replacing define “tune-up“!